Is MacBook Pro Good for Programming?

 Battery Life

 Of their 2021 MacBook Pros, Apple claims programmers can “compile up to four times as much code in Xcode” on a single charge.
-If that statement seems ambiguous to you, it does to me too.
+Although it’s a rather ambiguous statement, MacBook Pros with M1 chips do have the best battery life of any laptop computer on the market.

 The next closest laptop on Tom’s list is the Asus Zenbook 13 OLED at nearly 15 hours.
-That sounds good until you realize that the Zenbook sports a Ryzen 7 5700u, a processor that the M1 Max crushes in performance tests.
+That sounds good until you realize the Zenbook sports a Ryzen 7 5700u, a processor that the M1 Max crushes in performance tests.
+Say what you will about Apple, but with the M1 chips up their sleeve, nothing on the market beats the performance per wattage of Apple Silicon.

 Display

-Quite honestly, it’s difficult to cut through all of the marketing hype to get to the actual specs, but the MacBook Pro displays continue to pass the eye test.
+Quite honestly, it’s difficult to cut through all the marketing hype to get to the actual specs, but the MacBook Pro displays continue to pass the eye test.
 In fact, Alex Wawro, senior editor of Tom’s Guide, called the Liquid Retina “one of the most beautiful screens I’ve ever seen in a laptop.”

 Both the 14-inch and 16-inch 2021 MacBook Pros sport 254 pixels per inch at 3024 x 1964 and 3456 by 2234 resolutions, respectively.
-(For reference, 4K resolution is 3840 x 2160.)
+(For reference, the 4K resolution is 3840 x 2160).

 If you have to have 4K resolution, pass on the latest MacBook Pros.
 Otherwise, you can’t go wrong with the impressive levels of brightness, contrast, and the number of colors in the MacBook Pro display.